Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M04L06_Building_Canvas_Applications.md

 8. The questions should load, and the **Score Assessment** button should be **Disabled**.
 This is because you must select at least one answer before you can submit your answers.
+N

-Note: If you do not see any data, you need to use the model-driven app to create some assessment questions with answers.
+    *Note:* If you do not see any data, you need to use the model-driven app to create some assessment questions with answers.
 Make sure to give some questions points with positive values (correct answers) and some with negative values (wrong answers)